kristopolous/tw/back/README.md

 In any of these cases, the user experience testimonial here is gold dust ... it's probably not too much to ask the user for their email address to open up a dialog on what happened.

+## Endpoints

+    GET /find/(query)
+    {
+      query: (query),
+      res: [ ... ]
+    }

+    GET /suggest/(query)
+    {
+      query: (query),
+      res: [ ... ]
+    }

+    POST /found
+    {
+      lat:
+      long:
+      user??
+      words:
+      img
+    }

+There should be a way to post anonymously or log in through fb/twitter ... anonymous users have the same session though to prevent spammy abuse.

+TODO: payment gateway, accounts of paying members email reminders of payment